Representable tangent structures for affine schemes: Tangentoids

-Therefore, from the universal property of the triple equalizer, it follows that there is a unique morphism $D\to D$, namely, the identity.
-Therefore, we get that $z\o p=\id_D$.
-Since we also have that $p \o z = \id_I$, it follows that $D \cong I$, and so $D$ is also a terminal object.
+Therefore, by the universal property of the vertical lift, it follows that there is a unique comparison morphism $D\to D$ between $l\o f$ and $l$, which must be the identity.
+Since this works for every morphism $f$, we get that $z\o p=\id_D$.
+However, since $p \o z = \id_I$, it follows that $D \cong I$, and so $D$ is also a terminal object.
 So we conclude that every tangentoid in a Cartesian monoidal category is a terminal object. \end{proof}

 \begin{corollary} The only tangentoid (up to unique isomorphism) in the Cartesian monoidal category $\Aff_R$ of affine schemes over $R$ is the terminal object $R$. \end{corollary}